Iterations are not guaranteed to be evenly distributed with this executor. VU that executes faster will complete more iterations than slower VUs.

 To guarantee that every VU completes a specific, fixed number of iterations, use the per-VU iterations executor.

-In addition to the common configuration options this executor also adds the following options:
+Besides the common configuration options, this executor has the following options:

 |vus||integer||Number of VUs to run concurrently.||1|

 |iterations||integer||Total number of script iterations to execute across all VUs.||1|

 |maxDuration||string||Maximum scenario duration before it's forcibly stopped (excluding gracefulStop).||"10m"|